 What we did is that we are using comb binding for our books.
 Our stake bought a comb binding machine which can be used to make the books and then open the comb again later to add new sections.
 We used a black vinyl back, a clear vinyl front, and 1/2" black combs.
 We printed the cover page and the About page double-sided at a local copy shop in color on 28 lb paper.
 We printed all the other pages double-sided using building library black & white copier/printers on regular 20 lb paper.
 As new batches are released, we will print the new set, then use the comb machine to open the comb and insert the new pages.

-As of the fourth batch, there are 86 pages printed double-sided on 43 sheets of paper.
-The front and back covers are equivalent to 6 sheets of 20 lb paper, so about 50 sheets total.
+As of the fifth batch, there are 104 pages printed double-sided on 52 sheets of paper.
+The front and back covers are equivalent to 6 sheets of 20 lb paper, so about 56 sheets total.
 The 1/2" comb can hold about 90 sheets, but we have seen that with the repeated opening to insert new pages and closing, it gets tight and difficult to insert the comb.
 We'll probably switch to 5/8" black combs soon.
 There are also 3/4" black combs if you're using 24 lb or 28 lb paper.

 For the color version, only the cover page is in color.
 We printed the cover page and the About page behind it double-sided using a color printer at a local print shop.
 We printed the rest on black & white printers in the building libraries.
 In the monochrome version, the cover page is black and white allowing that to be printed on a black & white printer.

 Some units are using 1/2" 3-ring binders with sheet protectors.
-I have created two binders with sheet protectors to be used by the chorister and organist/pianist.
+I have created two binders with sheet protectors to be used by the chorister and organist/pianist in our building.
 I've inserted the color cover page in the clear, outside pocket of the binder.

 Buying enough 3-ring binders and sheet protectors for the whole congregation would be expensive.
 Sheet protectors can be eliminated by punching three holes in the paper.
 Other units have used folders with three metal, foldable prongs, but those won't stay open easily.
 Also, it might be tight to hold 70 sheets of paper.